 When it’s time to terminate the employee, be smart.
 If you are genuinely concerned about a potential incident, you should have experienced security personnel in place in advance to provide protection.
 A trained security staff will be able to see signs of potential violence, including being able to spot a weapon.
 In addition, having professional security on hand alone is a strong deterrent to violence.

 As smoothly as possible, have the terminated employee escorted off of the property.
 It’s wise to have your security staff monitor the employee throughout the process, and ensure that the employee does not make an attempt to re-enter the grounds, potentially with a weapon.

 Are You Protecting YOUR Workplace From Terminated Employees?

 As a business owner, terminating employees is one of the most difficult decisions to make, but the threat of violence can be too big of a risk to your business and your employees to take.
 If you see warning signs with certain terminated employees, or if your gut is telling you to be concerned, take the time to invest in professional security personnel.

-Call us today at 856-885-4319 and speak with our owner Dave Ollivier today, or click here to request a quote online.
+Call us today at 856-885-4319 and speak with our owner Dave Ollivier today.
+Or you can click here to request a quote online.
 We’re here to help keep you and your business safe!